Pyaar Ishq Aur Mohabbat: Cast

+Production

 Casting

 Akshay Kumar and Bobby Deol were the original choices for the roles of Taj Bhardwaj and Gaurav Saxena respectively.
 Once Akshay Kumar left the film the role of Taj was originally offered to Arjun Rampal.
 Arjun Rampal grabbed the role of Gaurav Saxena when Bobby Deol exited the fim.
-Kajol was Rajiv Rai's first choice to play the role of Isha Nair but Kirti Reddy was roped in to essay the lead role.
+Kajol and then Urmila Matondkar were Rajiv Rai's initial choices to play the lead role of Isha Nair but eventually Kirti Reddy was roped in.

+Filming

+Filming began on June 23, 2000.
+After a two-month schedule, the shooting was completed in August.
+The film was extensively shot in Scotland and Switzerland for a 90-day schedule.

 Release

 Critical reception

-Pyaar Ishq Aur Mohabbat received mostly mixed reviews upon release but Arjun Rampal received critical acclaim for his performance.
 Taran Adarsh of indiaFM gave 1 out of 5 stars, quoting "Pyaar Ishq Aur Mohabbat is too weak a film to leave any impression whatsoever."
 Sukanya Verma of Rediff.com wrote "Rajiv Rai, a personal favourite, who carried off fancy action-thrillers like Tridev and Mohra in style and displayed his skills as a crisp editor in the edge of the seat thriller Gupt, disappoints."
-SmasHits.com gave negative reviews on Rajiv Rai's direction, editing and screenplay but praised the performance of Arjun Rampal.

-Ajay Bhashyam of Full Hyderabad.com gave positive reviews and gave a rating of 6 stars, quoting "Rajiv Rai comes up with another one of those tales with the basic ingredient that all good tales must have – the 'what-happens-next?' factor.
-Not that what happens next always turns out great (and it's nothing like Gupt), but at least you want to know.
-And when the basic theme is love and there isn't any dishum-dishum or any real villain, it's an achievement of sorts to generate the kind of interest that this film does."

-Box Office
+Box office

-Despite mixed-to-positive reviews, the film was a box office failure.
+The film was released worldwide on August 3, 2001.
+It collected ₹56 lakh at the domestic box office on the opening day.
+Its first weekend total collection in India was ₹1.52 crore and the film collected $155,000 from overseas, taking its first weekend total collection worldwide to ₹1.52 crore.
+The domestic first week collection totaled at ₹2.41 crore and the first week collections from overseas amounted to $215,000, taking its first week worldwide total to ₹5.05 crore.
+The film ran for eleven weeks in cinemas but collections declined in the coming weeks.
+It concluded its box office run with a total worldwide gross of ₹7.15 crore against a budget of ₹12 crore.
+It was termed a disaster at the box office.